chapmanb/bcbio-conda/README.rst

 To maintain compatibility, we build packages with:

 - numpy 1.9
-- CentOS 5.x (using docker centos/centos5)
+- CentOS 5.x (using docker with centos:centos5)